cmwylie19/istio-authz-jwt/README.md

 [2023-12-12 20:38:41.397] [console] [warning] onReadDone: chain:idp_filter_chain JWKS is not ready
 ```

-I believe it is that it does not trust the Keycloak CA
+I believe it is that it does not trust the Keycloak CA, the endpoint is open
-### Deploy Bookinfo
+### Deploy Bookinfo [not here yet]

 ```bash
 kubectl create -f https://raw.githubusercontent.com/istio/istio/release-1.20/samples/bookinfo/platform/kube/bookinfo.yaml